cproctor/ub-cs-education-handbook/source/introduction.md

 Michelle Friend for the feedback they provided as external program reviewers.
 Any errors are the sole responsibility of Dr. Proctor.

-That said, we strive to keep this document accurate and up-to-date.
+We strive to keep this document accurate and up-to-date.
 Please contact Dr. Chris Proctor ([chrisp@buffalo.edu](mailto:chrisp@buffalo.edu)) with any errors, omissions, or outdated information.
 Pull requests to [this handbook's GitHub repository](https://github.com/cproctor/ub-cs-education-handbook) will be very warmly welcomed.

-### Structure of this handbook
+## Structure of this handbook

 This handbook is designed for many audiences: prospective students, current students, professors and program coordinators, and colleagues from other departments and institutions.